bham-carpentries/git-novice-python-ci/_episodes/07-gitlab.md

 ![Freshly-Made GitLab Repository](../fig/git-freshly-made-github-repo.svg)

-Note that our local repository still contains our earlier work on `mars.txt`, but the remote repository on GitLab appears empty as it doesn't contain any files yet.
+Note that our local repository still contains our earlier work on `functions.py`, but the remote repository on GitLab appears empty as it doesn't contain any files yet.

 The next step is to connect the two repositories.
 We do this by making the